MicrosoftDocs/MIMDocs/microsoft-identity-manager-2016-connector-version-history.md

 * Generic Web Services:
   * Fixed an issue preventing a SOAP project from being created when there were two or more endpoints.
 * Generic SQL:
-  * In the operation of import the GSQL was not converting time correctly, when saved to connector space.
-The default date and time format for connector space of the GSQL was changed from 'yyyy-MM-dd hh:mm:ssZ' to 'yyyy-MM-dd HH:mm:ssZ'.
+  * In import operations, the GSQL was not converting time correctly when saving it to the connector space.
+The default date and time format for the GSQL connector space was changed from 'yyyy-MM-dd hh:mm:ssZ' to 'yyyy-MM-dd HH:mm:ssZ.'

 ## 1.1.551.0 (AADConnect 1.1.553.0)